cloudmesh-community/book/chapters/class/e516-syllabus-table.md

 weekly by residential students).
 It is the major part of the course grade.

-(*) sections prepare you for documenting a technical aspect related to cloud computing.
+(*) Sections and chapters prepare you for documenting a technical aspect related to cloud computing.
 It is a preparation for a document that explains how to execute your project in a reproducible manner to others.

 - all times are in EST

-Additional Lectures will be added that allow easy management of the project.
-These lectures can be taken any time when needed
+Additional lectures will be added that allow easy management of the project.
+These lectures can be taken any time when needed.

 <div class="smalltable">